officialJCReyes/dell-esxi-plex/README.md

-# dell-esxi-plex
-Installed ESXi on a Dell R320 for use as a Multimedia Server
+Installing ESXi on a Dell R320 for use as a Multimedia Server